 Mistakes and failures are a part of doing something new.
 If you want to be a person who stretches herself and grows, then you must accept that mistakes and failures are going to be part of the process.

 But, what’s the alternative?
 Stagnation?
-That’s no way to spend your one-and-only life, and it’s certainly not who YOU are, right?
+That’s no way to spend your one-and-only life—and it’s certainly not who you are.

 Allow yourself to see mistakes and failures as learning opportunities.
-Upgrading your mindset to accept this belief will help you release shame and be more forgiving and understanding of yourself.
-Lowering the pressure can make your adventures a heck of a lot lighter, more relaxed, playful, and fun!
+Upgrading your mindset to accept this belief will help you release shame and be more forgiving and understanding with yourself.
+Lowering the pressure can make your journey lighter, more relaxed, playful, and fun!

 And who doesn’t want more fun in their life?